Login

 Bumper Plates or Rubber Coated Plates

-Coat the rubber with 303 Protectant as described above for the weight bench.
+Coat the rubber surfaces with 303 Protectant for additional care.

 Iron Plates, Dumbbells and Kettlebells